Lincoln, California

 Lincoln is part of the Sacramento-Roseville Metropolitan Statistical Area.

 History

 The original townsite was surveyed and laid out in 1859 by Theodore Judah along the proposed line of the California Central Railroad.
-The name Lincoln was conferred in honor of Charles Lincoln Wilson, one of the organizers, a fundraiser, and a management contractor of the California Central Railroad (CCRR).
+The name Lincoln was conferred in honor of Charles Lincoln Wilson, one of the organizers, who was a fundraiser and a management contractor of the California Central Railroad (CCRR).
 The CCRR was planned as a rail link between the cities of Marysville and Sacramento via a connection to the Sacramento Valley Railroad in Folsom.
 Grading from Folsom to Marysville commenced in 1858 and was completed up to Grider's Ranch (Roseville) by 1859.